mardup/Getting-and-Cleaning-Data-Course-Project/README.md

     Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
     From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+GettingData.R is structured based on above requirements in few sections and below order:
+- PRE REQUIREMENT LOADING SETTING WORKING DIRECTORY AND ACCESSING DATA
+- REQUIREMENT 2 Extracts only the measurements on the mean and standard deviation for each measurement.
+To optimize the load of data to only std and mean for REQUIREMENT 1
+- REQUIREMENT 1 Merges the training and the test sets to create one data set.
+- REQUIREMENT 3 Uses descriptive activity names to name the activities in the data set
+- REQUIREMENT 4 Appropriately labels the data set with descriptive variable names.
+- REQUIREMENT 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.